-1.5.4 Capital Gains & Capital Gains Tax
+1.5.4 Capital gains and Capital Gains Tax

-You can find more information about Capital Gains Tax at www.hmrc.gov.uk Capital Gains Tax is a tax on the profit - 'gain' - you make when you dispose of assets.
+Capital Gains Tax is a tax on the profit - 'gain' - you make when you dispose of assets.
 In the context of capital gains, 'dispose of' means sell, exchange or give away, and it also includes part-disposals and some other events involving assets which the law says shall be treated as disposals.
 You don't pay Capital Gains Tax on some assets, for example personal possessions worth £6,000 or less, or in most cases, your main home.